 Olive trees as houseplants?
 If you’ve ever seen mature olives, you may wonder how it’s possible to transform these reasonably tall trees into olive houseplants.
-But it is not only possible, indoor olive trees are the latest houseplant craze.
+It is not only possible but, indoor olive trees are the latest houseplant craze.
 Read on for more information about growing potted olive trees indoors including tips on caring for olive trees inside.

 Indoor Olive Trees

 Olive trees have been cultivated for thousands of years for their fruit and the oil made from it.
 If you love olives or simply love the look of the green-gray foliage, you may dream of growing olive trees too.
 Olive trees come from the Mediterranean region though, where the weather is toasty.
 While they can be cultivated in USDA zones 8 and warmer, they are not happy if the temperature drops below 20 degrees F. (-7 C.).
 If your climate puts you out of the running for olives outdoors, consider growing indoor olive trees.
 If you keep a potted olive tree indoors for the winter, you can move the plant outdoors as summer arrives.